Table of Contents

 Time of Day and Fasting

-• Testing in a fasted state (water only) if possible.
+- Remain in a fasted state (water only).

-• Remaining consistent with these conditions for every follow-up test.
+- Be consistent with these conditions for every follow-up.

 Medication and Supplements

-• Oestrogen: Found in HRT or the contraceptive pill, it can change the levels of "binding proteins" in your blood, which may affect "Total T4" results (though "Free T4" is usually more stable).
+- Oestrogen: Found in HRT or the pill, it can affect "Total T4" results, though FT4 is usually more stable.

 The Blue Horizon Method: A Phased Approach to Mystery Symptoms